Why Barriola--Vilenkin Global Monopoles Cannot Rotate?: Analysis in a General Axially Symmetric Spacetime

 \section{Analysis in a General Axially Symmetric Spacetime}

 The analysis in the previous section, while conclusive for its class, was restricted to metrics generated by the NJA.
 A truly general stationary, axially symmetric metric is described by five arbitrary functions of $(r,\theta)$, not the more limited set accessible via the NJA.
-To establish a more powerful no-go theorem, we now adopt the general formalism of Ref.~\cite{Rezzolla2016}:
+To establish a more general result, we now adopt the general formalism of Ref.~\cite{Rezzolla2016}:

 where $f$, $\beta$, $\sigma$, $\kappa$, and $\omega$ are five dimensionless functions of $(r,\theta)$.
 To avoid any ``metric issue,'' the functions $f$, $\beta$, $\sigma$, and $\kappa$ are required to be positive definite outside any event horizon, if one exists.